sigma-andex/purescript-fast-vect/README.md

 # purescript-fast-vect 🐆

 Fast, type-safe vector libary for Purescript inspired by [Idris](https://www.idris-lang.org/).
+A vector is list with its size encoded in the type.

 ## tl;dr
 *Video below not working on pursuit, check it out on [github](https://github.com/sigma-andex/purescript-fast-vect).*